DistantLeaf/ExData_Plotting1/README.md

-## I have forked this repository to contain all my plotX.R files and plotX.png files... happy reviewing...
-Chris
+## I have forked this repository to contain all my plotX.R files and plotX.png files...
+Thanks, Chris

 # Introduction